-Not every visitor succeeded with the conversion.
-The validation errors reported may look like:
+Not every visitor succeeds with the conversion.
+A validation error may look like this:

 Error in THE WORK: SPU, field `publisher_name`: Text contains invalid characters.

-Someone who is fluent in CWR, the meaning of this sentence is completely obvious.
-One of the controlled publisher names has characters not allowed in names in a CWR file.
-Not every visitor succeeds in finding and fixing the error.
-And there might be another error.
-And another.
-And with the web interface, only the first error was reported, so fixing all of them would be a cumbersome task.
+To someone fluent in CWR, the meaning of this sentence is completely obvious: one of the controlled publisher names has characters not allowed in names in a CWR file.
+And only the first error was reported, so fixing all of them would be a cumbersome task.
 We choose to change this.

 The conversion tool gained a butcher mode (as opposed to a ‘surgeon’), that dealt with most issues in EBR files.
 Initially we thought it to be risky and we cautioned against using it, but we have tested it on all the EBR files we had collected up to that point, and not once did it cause a problem, while in most cases it would enable the conversion.
 We can set it on or off for every client.
 But, it only solved part of the problem.

 Dropbox as Interface

-All this made it possible for us to have a proper subscription service that is simple to use and can be tailored to many different needs.
+Our subscription service is simple to use and can be tailored to many different needs.
 The details are visible in the comparison chart.